Bone Health

 Do weight-bearing exercise

 One of the most important things you can do to build and maintain healthy bones is to regularly combine strength training and aerobic exercise that puts weight on your bones.
 Activities such as walking or jogging (either outside or on a treadmill) are excellent weight-bearing exercises.
-Before you start an exercise program, speak to your doctor to find out what exercises are safe for you.
+Before you start an exercise program, speak to your healthcare provider to find out what exercises are safe for you.

 Quit smoking